-Use Query Manager to Submit
+Use Query Manager to submit

 Queries sent to the old Submissions email after November 1, 2018 will not be reviewed.
 Instead we ask that you resubmit your query via Query Manager as outlined on this submissions page.
+Paper queries submitted via US Mail or any other means will not be reviewed nor returned.

 Send your queries to the right agent for your project.